 In order to remain eligible for these fellowships, DPH students must be registered as full-time students and also maintain a 3.0 GPA ("B" average) or better in all coursework.

 We are constantly seeking additional funding for student fellowship support.
-Please contact the Dr. Gary Hein (program director) if you are interested in pursuing these opportunities.
+Please contact Dr. Gary Hein (program director) if you are interested in pursuing these opportunities.

 Residency requirements for DPH students will be the same as those for all UNL students.
 The state of Nebraska does not allow a non-resident student to establish residency during the period that they are a full-time student (see link to UNL residency policy).